gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

       return output
 ```

+At inference time, a test instance is fed into all $M$ “sub-networks” of all domains to get $M$ logits.
+The final logit is averaged over these $M$ logits and made the prediction.
+{: style="text-align: justify;"}

 ## 5. Results
 The table below shows the performance of the two presented methods in this article.
 {: style="text-align: justify;"}